ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-install.md

 | Parameter | Example | Your deployment |
 |:--------- |:------- |:--------------- |
 | DNS1 | 10.187.214.66 | |
 {: caption="Table 2.
-File parameters for ignition.tf" caption-side="top"}
+File parameters for ignition.tf" caption-side="bottom"}

 1. In the SSH session to the bastion node, with root privileges, use the following command to open the file:
    `vi /opt/ocpinstall/installer/upi/vsphere/machine/ignition.tf`